kwentine/argo-cd/docs/operator-manual/declarative-setup.md

 ## Clusters

-Cluster credentials are stored in secrets same as repositories or repository credentials.
-Each secret must have label `argocd.argoproj.io/secret-type: cluster`.
+Cluster credentials are stored in secrets, in the same way as repository credentials.
+A secret holding cluster credentials must have the label
+`argocd.argoproj.io/secret-type: cluster` to be recognized as such by Argo CD.

 The secret data must include following fields: